AP Physics C: Mechanics

 - Communicate results, including drawing inferences and conclusions from experimental data, suggesting ways to improve experiments, or proposing questions for further study

 On the AP Physics Exams the words “justify,” “explain,” “calculate,” “what is,” “determine,” “derive,” “sketch,” and “plot” have precise meanings.
-Students should pay careful attention to these words in order to obtain maximum credit and should avoid including irrelevant or extraneous material in their answers.
-For the precise description of these terms used on the exam, please see the course description section titled, “The Free-Response Sections — Student Presentation.”
+You should pay careful attention to these words in order to obtain maximum credit and should avoid including irrelevant or extraneous material in your answers.
+For the precise description of these terms used on the exam, please see the course description section “The Free-Response Sections — Student Presentation.”